enricav/LB2_project_group_4/README.md

 # LB2_project_group_4
-LB2_project_group4
+Laboratory of Bioinformatics 2 - group project \
+The members of the group are: Andrea Pusiol, Aurora Mazzoni, Perla Lucaboni and Enrica Cavallo.

 # Data Collection
-[data_collection.ipynb](Data_collection/data_collection.ipynb) script provides TSV and FASTA files for both positive and negative data, containing all preliminary data.
+The [data_collection.ipynb](Data_collection/data_collection.ipynb) script provides TSV and FASTA files for both positive and negative data, containing all preliminary data.\
 More in detail, these 4 output files are generated:
 * sp_positive.fasta
 * sp_positive.tsv
 * sp_negative.fasta
 * sp_negative.tsv

-Data size in detail
+Retrieved data in detail :

 <table>
   <tr>